 Investment Transactions and Income.
 For financial reporting purposes, the Fund's investment holdings and NAV include trades executed through the end of the last business day of the period.
 The NAV per share for processing shareholder transactions is calculated as of the close of business of the New York Stock Exchange (NYSE), normally 4:00 p.m.
 Eastern time and includes trades executed through the end of the prior business day.
-Gains and losses on securities sold are determined on the basis of identified cost and include proceeds received from litigation.
+Gains and losses on securities sold are determined on the basis of identified cost.
 Dividend income is recorded on the ex-dividend date, except for certain dividends from foreign securities where the ex-dividend date may have passed, which are recorded as soon as the Fund is informed of the ex-dividend date.
 Non-cash dividends included in dividend income, if any, are recorded at the fair market value of the securities received.
 Income and capital gain distributions from Fidelity Central Funds, if any, are recorded on the ex-dividend date.
-Certain distributions received by the Fund represent a return of capital or capital gain.
+Certain distributions received by the Fund represent a return of capital gain.
 The Fund determines the components of these distributions subsequent to the ex-dividend date, based upon receipt of tax filings or other correspondence relating to the underlying investment.
 These distributions are recorded as a reduction of cost of investments and/or as a realized gain.
-Investment income is recorded net of foreign taxes withheld where recovery of such taxes is uncertain.

 Class Allocations and Expenses.
-Investment income, realized and unrealized capital gains and losses, common expenses of the Fund, and certain fund-level expense reductions, if any, are allocated daily on a pro-rata basis to each class based on the relative net assets of each class to the total net assets of the Fund.
+Investment income, realized and unrealized capital gains and losses, common expenses of the Fund, and certain fund-level expense reductions, if any, are allocated daily on a pro-rate basis to each class based on the relative net assets of each class to the total net assets of the Fund.
 Each class differs with respect to transfer agent and distribution and service plan fees incurred.
 Certain expense reductions may also differ by class.
 For the reporting period, the allocated portion of income and expenses to each class as a percent of its average net assets may vary due to the timing of recording these transactions in relation to fluctuating net assets of the classes.
 Expenses directly attributable to a fund are charged to that fund.
 Expenses attributable to more than one fund are allocated among the respective funds on the basis of relative net assets or other appropriate methods.
 Expense estimates are accrued in the period to which they relate and adjustments are made when actual amounts are known.

 Income Tax Information and Distributions to Shareholders.
 Each year, the Fund intends to qualify as a regulated investment company under Subchapter M of the Internal Revenue Code, including distributing substantially all of its taxable income and realized gains.
 As a result, no provision for U.S. Federal income taxes is required.
 As of December 31, 2020, the Fund did not have any unrecognized tax benefits in the financial statements; nor is the Fund aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will significantly change in the next twelve months.
 The Fund files a U.S. federal tax return, in addition to state and local tax returns as required.
 The Fund's federal income tax returns are subject to examination by the Internal Revenue Service (IRS) for a period of three fiscal years after they are filed.
 State and local tax returns may be subject to examination for an additional fiscal year depending on the jurisdiction.
-Foreign taxes are provided for based on the Fund's understanding of the tax rules and rates that exist in the foreign markets in which it invests.
-The Fund is subject to a tax imposed on capital gains by certain countries in which it invests.